dbabbs/alexa-hls/index.md

    }));
 }
 ```
-The `http` module is already included, so no extra steps to install it are necessary.
+The `https` module is already included, so no extra steps to install it are necessary.

 Next, let's simplify the `LaunchRequestHandler` to fit our needs.